sanjana-bongale/CTA_Ridership_Data_Analysis_Project/README.md

 - **Rail Boardings** – Total number of rail rides on a given day.
 - **Total Rides** – Sum of bus and rail boardings for the day.

-An **average ridership metric** has been added to analyze performance trends, identifying periods where ridership was below or above the historical average.

 ---

 ## 📊 Dashboards